-1. All exhibition swine entering California require official individual identification (ID), an Interstate Livestock Entry Permit issued within 15 days prior to entry, and an Interstate Certificate of Veterinary Inspection (ICVI) obtained within thirty (30) days before movement into the state.
-Official ID must be listed on the ICVI.
-2. Acceptable methods for Official Identification of swine include: - a.
-Official USDA individual identification eartags: - Animal Identification Number (AIN) eartags. - National Uniform Ear-tagging System (NUES) eartags: either plastic swine tags or metal "silver brite" tags . - Premises Identification Number (PIN) eartags. - b.
-Ear notches or tattoos (ear or inner flank) if recorded in Purebred Registry Association Board with registration papers attached to the ICVI 3.
-It is unlawful to remove official identification.
-Requests to remove an official ID eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the tag.
-The request must include a photo of the ID, the reason the ID must be removed, and all other official ID eartags on the animal.
-4. No brucellosis or pseudorabies tests are currently required.
+1. All exhibition swine entering California require individual official identification (ID), an Interstate Livestock Entry Permit issued within 15 days prior to entry, and an Interstate Certificate of Veterinary Inspection (ICVI) with an inspection date within 30 days before movement into the state.
+Official identification must be listed on the ICVI.
+2. Acceptable methods for official identification of swine include: - i.
+National Uniform Eartagging System (NUES) eartags: - USDA metal "silver brite" eartags

+- USDA plastic swine eartags - ii.
+Animal Identification Number (AIN) eartag (15 digits long, must begin with 840, usually Radio Frequency Identification Devices [RFID]) - iii.
+Premises Identification Number (PIN) eartags. - b.
+Ear notches or tattoos (ear or inner flank) if recorded with a purebred registry association with registration papers attached to the ICVI - 3.
+It is unlawful to remove official identification eartags.
+Requests to remove an official identification eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the eartag.
+The request must include a photo of the eartag, the reason the eartag must be removed, and all other official eartags on the animal. - 4.
+No testing, including brucellosis and pseudorabies, is currently required.